SciRooPlot/SciRooPlot/docs/README.md

 // each plot will be handed over to the manager after it was defined { // -----------------------------------------------------------------------
   // create the Plot object
-  Plot plot("myPlot1", "myFigureGroup"); // plots are organized in user defined figure groups
+  Plot plot("myPlot1", "myGroup"); // plots are organized in user defined groups
-  // optionally you can also define figure categories (and subcategories) within a figure group plot.SetFigureCategory("QA-Plots/closureTests");
+  // optionally you can also define subgroups within a group plot.SetSubgroup("QA-Plots/closureTests");
    // you always have to specify height and width of the plot: plot.SetDimensions(710, 710);
   plot.SetTransparent(); // for all other settings see the class definition in inc/Plot.h